Greeks at Nine/Jews at Eleven

 Multi-generational Worship—A Whole, Worshiping Family

 “One generation will commend your works to another; they will tell of your mighty acts.”
+(Psalm 145:4, NIV)

 The transfer of faith from one generation to the next is a major theme of Scripture and a primary function of Lord’s Day public worship.
 A strategy of hell is to divide the generations; the strategy of heaven is to unite them.
 In the United States since the 1950s each generation of teens has felt obligated to rebel against their parents.
 Each rebellion has had its own music and now the music of each revolution can be tuned in across the radio dial as the Hits of the 50s and 60s, or the Music of Your Life, or Classic Rock and Roll.
 The church must be the one place in the world where there is peace among the generations.
 This is no easy ceasefire, but an actual inter-generational discourse on the glory of God.
 The great evangelical music scholar, Donald Hustad, in his important work, Jubilate!
-Music in the Evangelical Tradition, writes that a vital function of music and art in a society is this transfer of the values and beliefs that tribe from generation to generation.
-By this he means music that communicates the values and beliefs of a people from one generation to the next, the songs that express the shared identity of the people.
+Music in the Evangelical Tradition, writes that a vital function of music and art in a society is this transfer of the values and beliefs of a tribe from generation to generation.
+By this he means that music communicates the values and beliefs of a people from one generation to the next.
+Certain songs express the shared identity of the people.

 This means that the music of public worship is the tribal music of the people of God.